cloudchen/grunt-template-jasmine-requirejs/README.md

 -----------------------------------------

 ## Conflict with `grunt-contrib-jasmine` 0.6.x
-The host package of this template has been upgrade to 0.6.x, which enables Jasmine 2.0 support.
+The host package of this template has been upgraded to 0.6.x, which enables Jasmine 2.0 support.

 Unfortunately, there's major conflict which can't be solved by code changes.